Bill Quinlan: Professional career

 After graduating from Michigan State, Quinlan played for the Hamilton Tiger-Cats of the Canadian Football League in 1954.
 He was then selected in the third round (37th overall) of the 1956 NFL draft by the Cleveland Browns.
 He joined the Browns in 1957 after serving in the United States Army in 1956.
 He was traded to the Green Bay Packers in 1959, along with Lew Carpenter, in return for Billy Howton.
 During his tenure with the Packers, he helped them win two National Football Championships in 1961 and 1962.
 In 1963, The Packers traded Quinlan and defensive back John Symank to the New York Giants for a high draft pick.
 The Giants immediately traded Quinlan to the Philadelphia Eagles in exchange for defensive end Gene Gossage.

 Personal life

 Quinlan's father died when he was four years old, and his mother raised seven children.
 Quinlan died on November 10, 2015, in Methuen, Massachusetts.
 He lived in Lawrence, Massachusetts with his wife, Betty, was a lifelong member of St. Patrick’s Catholic Church in Lawrence and had previously survived cancer.
-Bill Quinlan is survived by his wife Betty and their four children, Bill Quinlan Jr. and his wife Angela, Melinda and her husband Michael Tulley, Sean Quinlan, and Mary Ellen and her husband Steve Joncas.
-He is also survived by his grandchildren Melissa, Lauren and her Husband Jason Messina, and Michael Tulley, Shannon and Kailee Joncas, and Ryan and Sophia Quinlan.
-Bill Quinlan also has two great-grandchildren, Brianna and Ava.